Skidamek/AutoModpack/README.md

-# **Welcome to AutoModpack,**
+# Welcome to AutoModpack,

 What is this?
 This basically makes easier to update your modpack.
 Your friends / players don't need to manually update all mods / modpack thanks to this mod all this boring work is done automatically.

 Showcase: https://youtu.be/lPPzaNPn8g8

-# Key features
+## Key features
 - Your players no longer have to update mods manually.
 - Modpack hosting.
-- Easy download/update modpack (add mods, delete mods, add configs whatever you want)
+- Easy manage as admin (your player's mods, configs, shaderpacks, resourcepacks, etc.)
 - Sync modpack mods with server mods.
-- Dynamically change mods in modpack.
+- Dynamically change your modpack without triggering your friends/players.
-- Update checker/downloader.
-- Delete modpack button.

-# How to use
+## How to use

 First of all download the latest version of the mod from [here](https://modrinth.com/mod/automodpack/versions).